 Purpose of Overview and Scrutiny

 Overview and scrutiny cannot make decisions or overturn the decisions of others.
-Instead it aims to support improvement by putting forward robust evidence-based recommendations to influence the decisions and actions of those who can make decisions.
+Instead, it aims to support improvement.

-Overview and Scrutiny Committee - takes an overview of key strategic issues relevant to Nottingham ensuring decision makers are held to account for their decisions and actions.
-It commissions review panels to deliver its work programme.
+Overview and Scrutiny Committee - takes an overview of key strategic issues relevant to Nottingham, ensuring decision-makers are held to account for their decisions and actions.

-Call In Panel - a sub-committee of the Overview and Scrutiny Committee that meets as required to consider requests to 'call in' a decision.
+Call-In Panel - a sub-committee of the Overview and Scrutiny Committee that meets to consider requests to 'call-in' a decision.
 'Call In' refers to the power of overview and scrutiny to ask the Council's Executive to reconsider a decision that it has made but not yet implemented.

 The agendas and minutes for all scrutiny meetings can be accessed online.
 Please click here to view details of the Council's meetings and decisions.

 There are many different ways to get involved with the work of overview and scrutiny, including:

 - Providing information and evidence to inform a particular piece of review work - either written or in person

 - Attending a meeting to listen to the discussion.

 The overview and scrutiny committee cannot investigate individual complaints about services.
 However, information from local people about their needs, experiences and concerns in relation to services can be useful in helping scrutiny councillors to get an impression of services overall.